Volunteers needed to landscape disabled veteran's home

 PALM BEACH COUNTY, Fla. — Raising a family is about to get a little easier for a disabled veteran, and it's all coming free of charge.

-Juan Amaris talked with WPTV anchor Mike Trim at the Palm Beach County home which is nearing completion.
-The home is provided by non-profit Homes For Our Troops.
+Juan Amaris talked with WPTV at the Palm Beach County home which is nearing completion.
+The home is provided by Homes for Our Troops.

 "It's a blessing," Amaris said.